 Let’s face it, car accidents suck.
 There is nothing good about being involved in one, but they happen on a daily basis.
 Because car accidents happen so frequently they are one of the most common types of injury cases that we help people with.
 Dealing with the fallout from an auto accident, even when it was completely not your fault can be very difficult, I will go into why below, but luckily ‘we got you’.
-We have handled thousands of cases for clients who were involved in serious car accidents; we understand the process from A to Z.
+Our Pennsylvania car accident lawyers have handled thousands of cases for clients who were involved in serious car accidents; we understand the process from A to Z.

 Car Accidents: The Basics

 We have established that car accidents suck, but you got hit by another driver, what do you do now?
 Here are some basic tips that will help you deal with the process.

 - Medical attention for any injuries sustained by you and/or a passenger is always most important, that means going to the hospital immediately if necessary.